Most Startup Patents Don’t Fail Because the Technology Is Weak

 Leverage shows up when a patent allows the company to:

-Rushing to file before the technology stabilizes often locks founders into weak positions.
-Claims are narrow, assumptions are wrong, and future flexibility is lost.
+Rushing to file before the technology stabilizes often locks founders into weak positions—narrow claims, wrong assumptions, and lost flexibility.

 A patent only matters if it protects what competitors and investors actually care about.